 Second, if your Airbnb property isn’t also your primary residence or you’re not living onsite, this is considered a risk to your lender as well.
-Should you have financial troubles, the first thing you’re likely to pay if you can’t afford to make payments on everything is your primary residence’s monthly bill.
-Investment properties, particularly short-term rentals, fall further down the priority list – making them something lenders will be more wary to entrust loans for.
+Should you have financial troubles, the first thing you’re likely to pay is your primary residence’s monthly bill.
+Investment properties, particularly short-term rentals, fall further down the priority list for payments – making them something lenders will be more wary to entrust loans for.

 Risks Of The Travel Industry

-Whether the Airbnb property you hope to manage is intended solely for visitors or serves also as a part-time place of living for yourself, there will be risks involved.
-Operating an Airbnb rental is not just something that will require you to constantly lease the property to tenants, it is also something that will require a lot of management.
+Whether the Airbnb property you hope to manage is intended solely for visitors or as a part-time home for yourself, there will be risks involved.
+Operating an Airbnb rental is not just something that requires you to constantly lease the property to tenants, it is also something that needs active management.

 One of the biggest risks of operating a short-term rental is sharing your space with strangers.
-There’s always a risk a visitor could trash the property or cause damages.
-While Airbnb may provide some support to you if a guest destroys your rental space, in the time it may take you to clean up, you may have to deny bookings.
+There’s always a chance a visitor could trash the property and cause damage.
+While Airbnb may provide some support to you if a guest destroys your rental space, you may have to cancel or deny upcoming bookings while you clean it up or get repairs made.
 There are always things that could potentially come up, and anything that causes you to have to postpone new bookings will result in lost money.

 What Airbnb Financing Is Available?

-Are There Other Options For Becoming An Airbnb Host/Property Owner?
+Are There Other Options For Financing An Airbnb Property Purchase?